nicholaswilde/recipes/docs/breads/basic-sweet-babka.md

 ### Step 7

-Prepare three greased 8.5 x 4.5 inch loaf pans.
+Prepare two greased 8.5 x 4.5 inch loaf pans.
 Note: you can also make two larger round babkas that can be baked on baking sheets.

 ## :pencil: Instructions - Filling